meowpass/FollowComplexInstruction/README.md

 ### Go for DPO training

-Now that you have get the training data, you can utilize them to train your own DPO model.
+Now that you have obtained the training data, you can utilize them to train your own DPO model.
 Here, we provide a revised implementation for DPO in `dpo_train`.
 You can set your model_path and data_path in `dpo_train/dpo_train.py`.
 Then, you can train the model with the script `train_dpo.sh`:

 ```shell
 CUDA_VISIBLE_DEVICES=YOUR_CUDA_DEVICES accelerate launch \